sinkap/linux/tools/bpf/bpftool/Documentation/bpftool-prog.rst

     creating the maps, and loading the programs (see **bpftool prog tracelog** as a way to dump those messages).

+-S <signing_key.pem> <cert.x509>, --sign <signing_key.pem> <cert.x509>
+    Generate a PCKS#7 signature blob in the skeleton for the loader programs using the supplied signing key and x509 certificate and will implicitly enable loader programs i.e.  **--use-loader**.

 EXAMPLES
 ========
 **# bpftool prog show**